 Increased spikes in blood glucose levels lead to death in study

-A mouse model of human breast cancer demonstrates how tumors are very sensitive to spikes in blood-glucose levels.
-For the study, sixty-eight mice were injected with an aggressive strain of breast cancer and then fed diets to induce high blood-sugar (hyperglycemia), steady blood sugar (normoglycemia), or low blood-sugar (hypoglycemia).
+A mouse model of human breast cancer demonstrates how sensitive tumors are to spikes in blood glucose levels.
+For the study, sixty-eight mice were injected with an aggressive strain of breast cancer and then fed diets that would induce high blood sugar (hyperglycemia), or steady blood sugar (normoglycemia), or low blood sugar (hypoglycemia).
 There was a dose-dependent response noted, with those with the lowest blood glucose levels having the highest survival rates.
-After two months, only 8 of the 24 whose blood sugar levels had peaked frequently had survived, compared to 16 of 24 normoglycemic, and 19 out of 20 in the low glycemic group.
-This suggests that regulating sugar intake is the key to slowing down breast tumor growth.
+After two months, only 8 of the 24 mice whose blood sugar levels had spiked frequently had survived.
+Compare that with 16 survivors out of 24 that had a steady glycemic index, and 19 out of 20 survivors in the low glycemic group.
+This study suggests that regulating sugar intake may be key to slowing down breast tumor growth.
 Link to this study.

-Risk of breast cancer recurrence associated with carbohydrate intake and tissue expression of IGFI receptor- Cutting your sugar intake reduces breast cancer.
-Women with a genetic predisposition for breast cancer (meaning you have the genetic propensity) can reduce their risk of developing breast cancer by cutting down on sugar and carbohydrates in their diet.
+Women who had a genetic predisposition for breast cancer can reduce their risk of developing breast cancer by cutting down on sugar and carbohydrates in their diet.
 When you cut down on your carbohydrate, grains, or sugar, you can dramatically reduce the risk of cancer because it affects the production of insulin-like growth factor 1 (IGF-1), which has the ability to speed up the growth of cancer.
-In a study done by researchers at Dartmouth College, women who had more IGF-1 receptors who then cut down on their sugars were far less likely to see their cancer return than those who did not make changes to their diets.
+In a study done by researchers at Dartmouth College, women who had more IGF-1 receptors who cut down on their sugar intakes were far less likely to see their cancer return than those who did not make changes to their diets.
 Link to the study.